 “I love storytelling and hoped to make an impact within our community in this very unique way.”

 Humans of Kangaroo Island started as a distraction for me after going through a disaster in early 2020.
-I didn’t want to think about the bushfire and being homeless anymore, I wanted to hear some positive stories.
+During what I call my ‘Zombie state’, I didn’t want to think about the bushfire or being homeless anymore, I just needed a good chat and to hear some positive stories.

 After losing everything in the Black Summer fires and having to relocate to a town 100 kilometres away, I felt unsettled and lost.
 I decided to get to know my new community and neighbours by chatting with them over a cuppa.

-A few conversations in, I realised how much this was helping me, it was becoming a big part of my healing journey after facing adversity.
+A few conversations in, I realised how much this was helping me and how it was becoming a big part of my healing journey after facing adversity.
 I hoped to bring everyone back together, bring the community a little bit closer, so I decided to put this project online, make it accessible to everyone and call it Humans of Kangaroo Island.

-The idea was to re-connect community members after the 2019/20 bushfires, get to know each other on a different level and close the gap COVID-19 created shortly after the fires with the restrictions slowing down our disaster recovery process.
+The idea was to re-connect community members after the 2019/20 bushfires, get to know each other on a different level and close the gap COVID-19 created shortly after the fires with the restrictions slowing down our disaster recovery process and stopping community meetings.

-As our little family recovers, I’d love to continue making Humans of Kangaroo Island without thinking about how to pay for it.
-So if you’re in a good place right now, and the work has enriched your life over the years, I hope you’ll consider contributing to its creation by joining the Patreon or buying me a cuppa below.
+As our little family recovers as well, I’d love to continue making Humans of Kangaroo Island without thinking about how to pay for it.
+So if you’re in a good place right now, and the work has enriched your life over the years, you might consider contributing to its creation by buying me a cuppa below.
 Thank you!